AngusWG/namesilo-letsencrypt/README.md

 ### Renewal of certificates
 Certificates are renewed automatically with certbot renew command and cronjob.
 It's baked into this Docker image so you don't have to do anything.

+---

+Credit to [ethauvin/namesilo-letsencrypt](https://github.com/ethauvin/namesilo-letsencrypt) for the under the hood heavylifting.